African Renaissance Monument: Construction

-The project was launched by then Senegalese president Abdoulaye Wade who considered it part of Senegal's prestige projects, aimed at providing monuments to herald a new era of African Renaissance.
+The project was launched by then Senegalese President Abdoulaye Wade, who considered it part of Senegal's prestige projects, aimed at providing monuments to herald a new era of African Renaissance.
 It shows a family drawn up towards the sky, the man carrying his child on his biceps and holding his wife by the waist, "an Africa emerging from the bowels of the earth, leaving obscurantism to go towards the light".
 The monument indeed represents an African family resolutely turned towards the North-West.
+The project, which represents African rebirth and moving forward, was inspired by Senegal's first president Léopold Sédar Senghor vision for the future of the country.

-The project of the monument was entrusted to the Senegalese architect Pierre Goudiaby Atepa, author "in particular" of the Door of the Third Millennium which overhangs the road of the Corniche.
-The work was "drawn" by President Wade who owns 35% of the copyright, but the work was initiated by the famous Senegalese artist Ousmane Sow who has since withdrawn from the project following a disagreement with Abdoulaye Wade.
+The project of the monument was entrusted to the Senegalese architect Pierre Goudiaby Atepa, author "in particular" of the Door of the Third Millennium, which overhangs the road of the Corniche.
+The work was "drawn" by President Wade, who owns 35% of the copyright, but the work was initiated by the Senegalese artist Ousmane Sow, who withdrew from the project following a disagreement with Abdoulaye Wade.

 Unveiling

-On 3 April 2010, the African Renaissance Monument was unveiled in Dakar in front of 19 African heads of state, including President of Malawi and the African Union, Bingu wa Mutharika, Jean Ping of the African Union Commission and the Presidents of Benin, Cape Verde, Republic of the Congo, Ivory Coast, The Gambia, Liberia, Mali, Mauritania and Zimbabwe, as well as representatives from North Korea, and Jesse Jackson and musician Akon, both from the United States, all of whom were given a tour.
+On 3 April 2010, the African Renaissance Monument was unveiled in Dakar in front of 19 African heads of state, including President of Malawi and the African Union, Bingu wa Mutharika, Jean Ping of the African Union Commission, and the Presidents of Benin, Cape Verde, Republic of the Congo, Ivory Coast, The Gambia, Liberia, Mali, Mauritania and Zimbabwe, as well as representatives from North Korea, and Jesse Jackson and musician Akon, both from the United States, all of whom were given a tour.

 President Wade said, "It brings to life our common destiny.
 Africa has arrived in the 21st century standing tall and more ready than ever to take its destiny into its hands."
 President Bingu said, "This monument does not belong to Senegal.
 It belongs to the African people wherever we are."